-Supply and spread slow release fertilizer (Scotts Sierrablen or equal approved) at approx 30g/m2.
+Supply and spread slow release fertilizer (Scotts Sierrablen or equal approved) at 40g/m2.
 Spread as top dressing before mulching.

-All areas to be mulched to a depth of 75mm on completion (50-50 play bark).
+All areas to be mulched to a depth of 75mm on completion (50:50 play bark (or equal approved))

-All areas to be mulched to a depth of 2-3 inches (or equal approved).

-Maintenance and Aftercare The landscape contractor is to replace all dead, dying or diseased trees, shrubs and bushes within the first 12 months of the job.
+Maintenance and Aftercare

+The landscape contractor is to replace all dead, dying or diseased trees, shrubs and herbaceous at the end of the 12 months defects liability period.